GEMS-2

 Jasper, an opaque variety of chalcedony, means "spotted stone"; it occurs in all colors, but most often in shades of brown, grayish blue, red, yellow, and green.
 Like agate, jaspers are described by a variety of trade names that number well over a hundred; these are usually based on characteristic patterns, eg, the orbicular ocean jasper (left) from northwest Madagascar and leopardskin jasper (center left), and/or by geographic origin.
 Many of the finest jaspers are called "porcelain" (very hard, so they take a high polish) or "picture", and some of the best of these come from the Northwest: Morrisonite (center right), from a ranch in the Owyhee River canyon in eastern Oregon, is one of the best known; Biggs jasper (right), from the Columbia River Gorge, is also very popular.

-Opal, like quartz composed of silicon dioxide, is, in fact, a hardened hydrated silica gel - SiO2.n(H2O) - containing up to 30% water (but usually 5-10%).
+Opal, like quartz, is composed of silicon dioxide containing up to 30% water (but usually 5-10%) as a hardened hydrated silica gel - SiO2.n(H2O).
 Opal is considered a mineraloid because it does not have a crystalline structure - but it can possess structure nonetheless.
 Random chains of silicon and oxygen are packed into extraordinarily tiny spheres (as small as 0.001mm in diameter) composed of the mineral cristobalite (a high temperature polymorph of SiO2).
 In most opals - called Common Opal (or potch), these spheres are widely variable in size and spatial distribution/concentration.
-However in some opals, called Precious Opal, there are many organized pockets that contain spheres of approximately equal size and that have regions of regular sphere distribution.
-Each of these pockets diffracts light at a characteristic wavelength, producing a different color with a different intensity depending on the angle from which the viewer observes it.
+However in some opals - called Precious Opal, there are organized pockets or regions that contain spheres of approximately equal size.
+Each of these pockets diffracts light at a characteristic wavelength, producing a different color with a different intensity, depending on the angle from which the viewer observes it.
 These flashes of color, more properly called "schiller" or "opalescence," make Precious Opal an attractive and valued gemstone.

 Precious Opal is divided descriptively into dozens of varieties.
 Among the most commonly used terms are black (although most of these are dark grey blue, or green) and white (also tans and other light colors) - where the name indicates the background color of the opal; boulder - opals with a dark base and high density, usually resembling a rounded pebble; and crystal, jelly, and harlequin - describing opals that are translucent to transparent.
 Today most precious opals come from sites in Australia, eg, Andamooka, Coober Pedy (white, crystal), Lightning Ridge (black), Mintabie, White Cliffs, and Yowah (boulder), as well as from deposits in Slovakia, Brazil, and Mexico.
 Many sites in the western US, eg, Nevada, Idaho, Oregon, and California, also produce gem quality opal.